About WorldFirst

 As global business becomes the norm, varying your supply chain partners is increasingly important for success.
 Despite some risks, diversification offers benefits such as flexibility, cost savings, and a competitive edge.
 With a solid plan and creative supplier sourcing, you can build a strong supply chain to support your business.

-Disclaimer: These comments are the views and opinions of the author and should not be construed as advice.
-You should act using your own information and judgement.
-Whilst information has been obtained from and is based upon multiple sources the author believes to be reliable, we do not guarantee its accuracy and it may be incomplete or condensed.
-All opinions and estimates constitute the author’s own judgement as of the date of the briefing and are subject to change without notice.
-Please consider FX derivatives are high risk, provide volatile returns and do not guarantee profits.
+Disclaimer: The information contained is general only and largely our views.
+Before acting on the information you should consider whether it is appropriate for you, in light of your objectives, financial situation or needs.
+Although information has been obtained from and is based upon multiple sources the author believes to be reliable, we do not guarantee its accuracy and it may be incomplete or condensed.
+All opinions, estimates, mentioned products/services and referenced material constitute the author’s own judgement as of the date of the briefing and are subject to change without notice.
+WorldFirst shall not be responsible for any losses or damages arising from your reliance of such information.